ddsmt/ddSMT/docs/installation.rst

     $ pip3 install ddsmt==
     $ pip3 install ddsmt==<version>

-If you want to experiment with ddSMT, for example to test custom mutators, clone ddSMT from github and run it from your working copy:
+If you want to experiment with ddSMT, for example to test :ref:`custom mutators <Writing new mutators>`, clone ddSMT from github and run it from your working copy:

 .. code-block:: bash